 We can help.
 PrepScholar Admissions is the world's best admissions consulting service.
 We combine world-class admissions counselors with our data-driven, proprietary admissions strategies.
 We've overseen thousands of students get into their top choice schools, from state colleges to the Ivy League.

 Learn more about PrepScholar Admissions to maximize your chance of getting in.

 Students applying to Yale's engineering program must also submit the engineering essay as part of their application.

-If you selected one of the engineering majors, please tell us more about what has led you to an interest in this field of study, what experiences (if any) you have had in engineering, and what it is about Yale's engineering program that appeals to you.
-Please respond in 300 words or fewer.
+Please tell us more about what has led you to an interest in this field of study, what experiences (if any) you have had in engineering, and what it is about Yale's engineering program that appeals to you.
+(250 words or fewer)

 Every applicant must respond to three Yale-specific short answer questions, plus four more if you're using the Coalition or Common App.